bernaoney/DS_RecommenderSystem/README.md

 This project utilizes the Book-Crossing Dataset from [ Institut für Informatik, Universität Freiburg](http://www2.informatik.uni-freiburg.de/~cziegler/BX/) to recommend books.

-I tested the performance of the following recommenders:
+After reducing the size of huge matrix (from 44778 X 204678 to 2774 X 6340 for computational time efficiency), I tested the performance of the following recommenders:

 * Random
 * Popular